mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Friday, 06 June 2025
+## On Saturday, 07 June 2025

-- The average temperature today is 11.99˚C,
+- The average temperature today is 11.77˚C,
-- With highs of 12.2˚C and lows of 11.5˚C,
+- With highs of 12.19˚C and lows of 11.49˚C,
-- It may feel like 11.2˚C with overcast clouds
+- It may feel like 11.09˚C with light rain
-- The wind speed is 0.89m/s and visibility is 10000m
+- The wind speed is 1.34m/s and visibility is 10000m
-- The pressure is 1007hPa and humidity is 75%
+- The pressure is 1006hPa and humidity is 80%
 - The sun will rise at 03:50 and set at 20:23

 <!-- weather_marker ends -->